Is BND The Best Vanguard Bond Market Index Fund?

 BND has nearly 10,000 individual bond holdings in the portfolio.
 That’s right; you get thousands of bonds with one single purchase of BND.

-The 10 largest holdings comprise less than 10% of the BND ETF.
-But, it’s hard to get a feel for the composition of the ETF from the top 10 holdings.
+The 10 largest holdings comprise only about 10% of the BND ETF.
+So, it’s hard to get a feel for the composition of the ETF from the top 10 holdings.

 Table 1: Vanguard Total Bond Market Index Fund Top Sectors